 - Check Out For Medicine with Anti-Diuretic Effects

 Sometimes water or fluid retention may occur because of certain medications like antidiuretics, medications for blood pressure, corticosteroids, and so on, as mentioned above.
-So if you are taking any of these medicines or other medicines and have faced water retention as a side effect, then talk to your doctor at once regarding the same.
+So if you are taking any of these or other medicines and have faced water retention as a side effect, talk to your doctor immediately regarding the same.

 - Wear Compression Garments

-When you have to sit or stand for a prolonged period, wearing compression garments like stockings, sleeves, or stocks will help in improving the blood flow of the hands and legs.
+When you have to sit or stand for a prolonged period, wearing compression garments like stockings, sleeves, or stocks will help improve the blood flow of the hands and legs.
 In this way, it will prevent blood clots and fluid retention as well.

 FAQs

 Bloating is another common symptom of menopause, mostly attributed to fluctuating hormone levels.
-Just like water retention, in bloating also, one could feel puffy and full.
+Just like water retention, in bloating, one could feel puffy and full.
 However, both conditions aren’t the same.

 Weight gain is another highlighting symptom of menopause, where the fat mostly accumulates around the waist instead of the thighs and hips.